To Be or not to Be: the role of rotation in modeling Galactic Be X-ray Binaries: Abstract

 \section{Abstract}

-Be X-ray binaries (Be-XRBs) are crucial in understanding high-mass X-ray binaries, featuring a rapidly rotating Be star and a neutron star companion in an eccentric orbit, intermittently accreting material from the Be star's decretion disk.
+Be X-ray binaries (Be-XRBs) are one of the largest subclasses of high-mass X-ray binaries, comprised of a rapidly rotating Be star and neutron star companion in an eccentric orbit, intermittently accreting material from a decretion disk around the donor.
 Originating from binary stellar evolution, Be-XRBs are of significant interest to binary population synthesis (BPS) studies, encapsulating the physics of supernovae, common envelope, and \ac{MT}.
-Using the \posydon{} BPS code, employing pre-computed grids of detailed binary stellar evolution models, we investigate the Galactic Be-XRB population. \posydon{} incorporates stellar rotation self-consistently during \ac{MT} phases, enabling a detailed examination of the rotational distribution of Be stars.
+Using the state-of-the-art BPS code, \posydon{}, which relies on pre-computed grids of detailed binary stellar evolution models, we investigate the Galactic Be-XRB population. \posydon{} incorporates stellar rotation self-consistently during \ac{MT} phases, enabling detailed examination of the rotational distribution of Be stars in multiple phases of evolution.
 Our fiducial BPS and Be-XRB model align well with the orbital properties of Galactic Be-XRBs, emphasizing the role of rotational constraints.
-Our modeling reveals a bimodal rotational distribution of Be-XRB-like systems, in excellent agreement with literature values.
-All Be-XRBs undergo an \ac{MT} phase before the first compact object forms, with over half experiencing a second \ac{MT} phase from a stripped helium companion (Case BB).
-Computing rotationally-limited \ac{MT} efficiencies and applying them to our population, we find that the majority of Be-XRBs have undergone highly non-conservative \ac{MT} ($\bar{\beta}_\mathrm{rot} \simeq 0.15$).
+Our modeling reveals a rapidly rotating population ($\rot{} \gtrsim 0.3$) of Be-XRB-like systems with a strong peak at intermediate rotation rates ($\rot{} \simeq 0.6$) in close alignment with observations.
+All Be-XRBs undergo a \ac{MT} phase before the first compact object forms, with over half experiencing a second \ac{MT} phase from a stripped helium companion (Case BB).
+Computing rotationally-limited \ac{MT} efficiencies and applying them to our population, we derive a physically motivated MT efficiency distribution, finding that most Be-XRBs have undergone highly non-conservative \ac{MT} ($\bar{\beta}_\mathrm{rot} \simeq 0.05$).
 Our study underscores the importance of detailed angular momentum modeling during \ac{MT} in interpreting Be-XRB populations, emphasizing this population as a key probe for the stability and efficiency of \ac{MT} in interacting binaries.